 This is how TVS Next helped a client implement microservices to drive innovation

-After a comprehensive assessment and due-diligence that encompassed all aspects of their business and technology landscape, TVS Next helped them switch to a robust Microservices architecture.
+After a comprehensive assessment and due diligence that encompassed all aspects of their business and technology landscape, TVS Next helped them migrate to Microservices application.

 The processes of development, testing, deployment, troubleshooting, upgrading, and maintenance became more streamlined and efficient.